bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

-When an HTTP request is made to the Bokeh server, it immediately returns a script that will initiate a websocket connection, and all subsequent commumication happens over the websocket.
+When an HTTP request is made to the Bokeh server, it immediately returns a script that will initiate a websocket connection, and all subsequent communication happens over the websocket.
 To reduce the risk of cross-site misuse, the bokeh server will only initiate websocket connections from origins that are explicitly whitelisted.
 Requests with Origin headers that do not match the whitelist will generate HTTP 403 error responses.